alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

           <artifactId>spring-cloud-starter-alibaba-governance-labelrouting</artifactId>
       </dependency>

-2. Secondly, introduce the load balancer defined by the governance module on the startup class.

-       @RibbonClient(name = "label-route", configuration = LabelRouteRule.class)

 ### Application Start

 Start a startup class of three modules, ConsumerApplication and two ProviderApplications, and inject them into the Nacos registry.